top of page

 FAQ: French Bulldog Intelligence

-Why do they ignore commands?Often because they choose not to respond, not because they don’t understand.
+Why do French Bulldogs ignore commands?Often because they choose not to respond, not because they don’t understand.

-Are they easy to train?They can be, but consistency is key.
+Are French Bulldogs easy to train?They can be, but require patience, consistency, and rewards.

 Explore More French Bulldog Content